ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 `temporary_channel_id` is the temporary channel ID of this ongoing channel open.

-`alice_signatures` is an array of strings.
+`aggregate_signatures` is an array of strings.
 Its length equals the length of the `inputs` array from the previous `c=.sip.sign_funding_bob` call, and therefore equals the number of inputs in the funding transaction.

-Each string in `alice_signatures` is a hex dump containing the Taproot signature from the client as Alice, spending the 2-of-2 Tapleaf Path, and signing the funding transaction using the `SIGHASH_ALL` algorithm for SegWit.
+Each string in `alice_signatures` is a hex dump containing the Taproot signature from the client as Alice, spending the keyspend path, and signing the funding transaction using the `SIGHASH_ALL` algorithm for Taproot.
 Each string is composed of 128 hex characters, each representing a 64-byte signature.